 American Society for Nutrition - The American Society for Nutrition (ASN) is sponsoring nutrition internships for medical students.
 Each student will work under a recognized authority in clinical nutrition in a U.S. medical school or hospital.
 The internships will last eight weeks and usually will be scheduled in the summer, but other times may be arranged.
 Each student will receive a $2,500 stipend for the eight-week internship.
 Website: www.nutrition.org/education-and-professional-development/graduate-and-professional-development/clinical-nutrition-internship-program.
 Application deadline is early February.

 Betty Ford Center Summer Institute - The Summer Institute for Medical Students is a unique learning experience for students to gain understanding and insight into addictive disease and the recovery process.
 Applicants will spend five days experiencing what it is like to be a patient or a family member at the Betty Ford Center.
 The program provides full scholarships for selected students which cover travel, lodging, tuition, material fees, daily transportation to and from the Center, and most meals.
 Priority deadline is early February.
-Website: www.bettyfordcenter.org/education/register/summer-institute-for-medical-students-form.php
+Students cannont receive credit for this experience.
+Website: www.bettyfordinstitute.org/education/summer-institute-for-medical-students.php

 Clendening Summer Fellowships - The Department of History and Philosophy of Medicine at KUMC offers summer research fellowships for first-year medical students.
 The fellowships offer 8-10 students the opportunity to study an area of interest during the summer between their first and second years of medical school under the direction of one of the Department's faculty members.
 The selected projects receive awards of up to $2,000 each.
 Deadline is mid February.
 Application available in the Department of the History and Philosophy of Medicine.